Special Educational Needs (SEN) Information Report

 How will I know how my child is doing and how will you help me to support my child’s learning?

 - Whenever possible, class teachers are available to speak with you at the beginning and end of each day.
 This is an ideal opportunity to catch up and ask any questions you may have.
 Please feel free to make an appointment to meet with a member of staff should you wish to discuss anything further.

 - Parents’ evening takes place twice a year.
 These meetings allow you to monitor the progress of your child and discuss, with the teacher, ways to support their learning at home.
 All parents of children with an Education Heath Care Plan (EHCP) and Individual Educational Targets (IET) are offered extended meetings.

 - Individual reports are distributed at the end of the year.
 The report will outline the progress of your child and how you can support them in the next academic year.

-- Pupils with a statement or education health and care plan (EHCP) have an annual review once per year in addition to termly meetings.
+- Pupils with an EHCP have an annual review once per year in addition to termly meetings.
 Parents and teachers use these meetings to review the progress and attainment of the pupil and discuss ways to continue development.

-- Parent workshops are offered each term to demonstrate ways to support your child at home.
+- Class teachers or subject specialists offer parent workshops each term to demonstrate ways to support your child at home

 How will my child be involved and consulted?